williamazevedodepaula/mashgin-assignment/README.md

 * **Backend**, The backend API, developed with Node + Express + Typescript.
 The project is in the **api** directory (Please, see the ./api/README.md for more information)
 * **Database**, a mongodb database, used for storing the **Products** and **Categories** that composes the **Menu**, and the submited **Orders**.

-This application was designed to work with **docker**, and each of the 3 parts described above runs in a different **docker container**, orchestrated by the **docker-compose**, with the **docker-compose.yml** file.
+This application was designed to work with **docker**, and each of the 3 parts described above runs in a different **docker container**, orchestrated by the **docker-compose**, using the **docker-compose.yml** file.

-When starting the containers, all database and file directories will be automatically created and populated with initial data.
+When starting the containers, database and static images directory will be automatically created and populated with initial data, found int the **resources** directory.
 All the docker volumes will be created in then path:

-* **$PROJECT_ROOT/.data-volumes** - Contains all the data base files
+* **${PROJECT_ROOT}/.data-volumes/database** - Contains all the data base files
-* **$PROJECT_ROOT/.files/images** - Contains all the image files served by the **api** application
+* **${PROJECT_ROOT}/.files/images** - Contains all the image files served by the **api** application

-When the **database** docker container runs for the **first time**, a database will be automatically created e filled with the initial from the **resources/sample-menu.json** file, which is the sample file provided to me together with the specifications of the project.
-After the database is created, the JSON is not used anymore, so no changes in the database will not be lost even if you restart the container (The only way to make the sample data be filled to database again is deleting the database volume.
-The bash script **clear-db.sh**, in the project root, can be used for that.)

 When the **api** docker container runs for the **first time**, a volume will be created in the **.data-volumes** directory, inside this project root directory.
 In his folder, the volume  **.data-volumes/files** will be created and initiated with all the **sample images** from the **resources** folder (the images that were provided to me together with the project specifications).
-Once the volume is initialized, the sample data will not be used anymore, and any changes made in the volume will be overwritten, so you can add or remove images to the volume and the application will serve them, with no risk of losing data.
+Once the volume is initialized, the sample data will not be used anymore, and changes made in the volume will NOT be overwritten, so you can add or remove images to the volume and the application will serve them, with no risk of losing data.

+When the **database** docker container runs for the **first time**, a database will be automatically created e filled with the initial data from the **resources/sample-menu.json** file, which is the sample file provided to me together with the specifications of the project.
+After the database is created, the JSON is not used anymore, so no changes in the database will not be lost even if you restart the container (The only way to make the sample data be filled to database again is deleting the database volume.
+The  **clear-db.sh** bash script, in the project root, can be used for that.)

 ## Running the Application